Identify Antibiotic Drug Amongst The Following

 Understanding What Makes an Antibiotic an Antibiotic

-Before we delve into identification methods, let's establish the fundamental characteristics of antibiotics.
-Antibiotics are specifically designed to target and kill or inhibit the growth of bacteria.
+Before we look at identification methods, let's establish the fundamental characteristics of antibiotics.
+On top of that, antibiotics are specifically designed to target and kill or inhibit the growth of bacteria.
 This contrasts sharply with other medications, such as antiviral drugs (targeting viruses), antifungal drugs (targeting fungi), and antiparasitic drugs (targeting parasites).
 The key difference lies in their target organism: antibiotics specifically target bacteria.

 Several key features define an antibiotic: